quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC uses UDP as a substrate to avoid requiring changes to legacy client operating systems and middleboxes.
-QUIC authenticates all of its headers and encrypts most of the data it exchanges -- including its signaling -- to avoid incurring a dependency on middleboxes.
+QUIC authenticates all of its headers and encrypts most of the data it exchanges, including its signaling, to avoid incurring a dependency on middleboxes.